 Students are admitted either after completing an MA in history elsewhere, or they may obtain an MA in history at Iowa State while progressing toward the Ph.D. degree.

-The RATE program is designed as a Ph.D. program, but students without an MA in history will be expected to qualify for the departmental MA in history while progressing toward the doctorate.
+The RATE program requires thirty semester hours of graduate credit for the MA and an additional 42 for the Ph.D.
+(72 hours in total).
 In some cases, the MA may be recommended as the terminal degree.
-Thirty semester hours of graduate credit are required for the MA and an additional 42 for the Ph.D.
-(72 hours in total).
 Students who continue beyond the MA are expected to pass a qualifying examination covering four general fields selected by the student, complete a dissertation, and defend it orally in the Ph.D. final examination.

 RATE generally enrolls about a dozen students, at various stages of the doctoral program.